cert-ee/cuckoo3/docs/rfc/packages.md

-# Cuckoo Sandbox packages
+# Cuckoo packages

-Cuckoo Sandbox 3 consists of multiple packages.
+Cuckoo 3 consists of multiple packages.

 A package MUST have a directory called 'data'.
 This directory is used to ship anything that is not part of the importable code.